 Mr. Daniel Payne

 Daniel Payne is a career counterintelligence officer with the Central Intelligence Agency who has spent more than 30 years in the field of counterintelligence.
-Mr. Payne comes to the National Counterintelligence Executive from his position at CIA as a Deputy Chief of South Asia Division.
+Mr. Payne comes to the National Counterintelligence and Security Center from his position at CIA as a Deputy Chief of South Asia Division.
 Mr. Payne’s previous senior assignments at CIA include Deputy Chief, Counterintelligence Center; Assistant Inspector General for Investigations; Deputy Director, Counterterrorism Center for Counterintelligence.

 After his graduation from Ball State University in 1981, Mr. Payne served as a Special Agent for the Defense Investigative Service, Edwards AFB, CA.